juicysteak7/rusthw1/README.md

 I thought of cases that should fail.
 This lead me to research how to expect something to fail in rust which I was delighted to know it is handled nicely.

-The other cases I thought of were numbers that were too large, and if m was 0.
+The cases I thought of were numbers that were too large, and if m was 0.

 I tried to make a test that passes a negative value into the function, but because Rust is a strongly typed language it the compiler said "oh no you cannot do that".
 Passing a negative argument via the command line closes the program with an appropriate error message.